US women open victory tour, Ellis farewell, beat Ireland 3-0

 PASADENA, Calif.
+(AP) — FIFA President Gianni Infantino took time out of his vacation to drop by the Rose Bowl for a celebration of the newest women’s World Cup champions.

+And Infantino is confident the next winners of that trophy will reap even bigger rewards in four years.

-(AP) — Departing head coach Jill Ellis and the U.S. women’s national team opened their post-World Cup domestic Victory Tour with a 3-0 victory over Ireland on Saturday night.
+Departing coach Jill Ellis and the U.S. women’s national team opened their post-World Cup domestic victory tour with a 3-0 victory over Ireland on Saturday night.

+Infantino turned up in the stadium tunnel after the game to congratulate Ellis and her players, even posing for photos with the veteran coach.
+The Swiss executive repeated his desire to see constant growth in the women’s game, including his recent declarations of his determination to double the prize money to $60 million for an expanded 32-team women’s tournament in 2023.

+“We have until 2023 to discuss about the prize money,” Infantino said.
+“I think we need to market it as well in a certain way, and I’m very confident.
+I’m sure we can go higher than (doubling the prize money).
+We need to be optimistic.”

-Tobin Heath, Lindsey Horan and Carli Lloyd scored first-half goals on a celebratory evening at the Rose Bowl to kick off a five-city tour bringing the champions to their eager stateside fans.
+Optimism about the women’s game abounded on a celebratory evening at the famed Rose Bowl, where the U.S. women kicked off a five-city tour bringing the champions to their eager stateside fans.
 They’ll also stop in Philadelphia, St. Paul and Charlotte before finishing in Chicago on Oct.
 3 to conclude Ellis’ 5 1/2 years in charge.

-Ellis announced her decision Tuesday to walk away as the first two-time women’s World Cup champion coach, and this win improved her record to 103-7-18 in the U.S.’ top job since 2014.
-The Americans’ new boss will have a compressed time frame to prepare the team for the Tokyo Olympic tournament, which will be in the semifinals at this time next year.
+Ellis announced her decision Tuesday to walk away as the first two-time women’s World Cup champion coach , and this win improved her record to 103-7-18 in the U.S.’ top job since 2014.
+The Americans’ new boss will have a compressed time frame to prepare the team for the Tokyo Olympics, which will be in the semifinals at this time next year.

-“I just felt the timing was right,” Ellis said Friday.
-“The timing is right for whoever the new coach is.
-The timing was right for me on a personal level with my family.”
+“To do two World Cups, it’s the start of a cycle and the finish of a cycle, so I feel complete in that sense,” Ellis said.
+“I love change.
+I embrace change.
+I have a family, and sometimes it’s 150-plus days on the road.
+All of those things combined in this decision.”

-But nearly four weeks after their World Cup-clinching victory over the Netherlands, the Americans showed off the ample two-way talent with which their new coach can work.
+Nearly four weeks after their World Cup-clinching victory over the Netherlands, the Americans showed off the ample two-way talent with which their new coach can work.

 With an enthusiastic crowd of 37,040 cheering their every move, they had little trouble with Ireland, FIFA’s 33rd-ranked side.
+Tobin Heath, Lindsey Horan and Carli Lloyd scored first-half goals.

+“The U.S. team, the way they performed, the way they won, the way they came over and contributed greatly to the success (of the World Cup), now it’s up to us together with them to build something sustainable and meaningful for the future,” Infantino said.

 Late in the scoreless second half, that crowd started a loud chant of “Equal pay!
 Equal pay!”
 Players on the women’s team sued the U.S. Soccer Federation in March, alleging gender discrimination in areas including financial compensation.